Finschia/finschia-sdk/cli_test/README.md

 - Most `query` and `tx` commands take a variadic `flags` argument.
 This pattern allows for the creation of a general function which is easily modified by adding flags.
 See the `TxSend` function and its use for a good example.
 - `Tx*` functions follow a general pattern and return `(success bool, stdout string, stderr string)`.
 This allows for easy testing of multiple different flag configurations.
 See `TestLinkCLICreateValidator` or `TestLinkCLISubmitProposal` for a good example of the pattern.

+### Notes multi-nodes tests

+- To enable multi-nodes integration test, [Docker](https://www.docker.com) is required.

+- Test state for a network is stored on the `FixtureGroup` object.
+And the FixtureGroup consists of multiple `Fixtures` which is explained above

+- One test function has one docker network with predefined ip range subnet(ex: `192.168.0.0/24`).
+If you want to add a test function then, please make sure the subnet does not overlap others subnet

+- Sometimes if you exit a test early there can be still running docker container.
+But don't worry it will be stoped and replaced by new container which is generated for the test case when the test function executed.